bithavoc/express-winston/Readme.md

     winstonInstance: <WinstonLogger>, // a winston logger instance.
 If this is provided the transports option is ignored.
     level: String, // log level to use, the default is "info".
     msg: String // customize the default logging message.
 E.g. "{{res.statusCode}} {{req.method}} {{res.responseTime}}ms {{req.url}}", "HTTP {{req.method}} {{req.url}}".
-    expressFormat: Boolean, // Use the default Express/morgan request formatting, with the same colors.
+    expressFormat: Boolean, // Use the default Express/morgan request formatting.
 Enabling this will override any msg if true.
-Will only output colors on transports with colorize set to true
+Will only output colors when colorize set to true
     colorize: Boolean, // Color the text and status code, using the Express/morgan color palette (text: gray, status: default green, 3XX cyan, 4XX yellow, 5XX red).
     meta: Boolean, // control whether you want to log the meta data about the request (default to true).
     baseMeta: Object, // default meta data to be added to log, this will be merged with the meta data.